eqot/impress_scaffolding/README.md

 npm install && bower install
 ```

+You can run ```grunt server``` to launch built-in server and run watch task for live reloading.

-Files in the app directory can be built into minified and optimized files in the dist directory.
+Files in the app directory can be built into minified and optimized files in the dist directory for deployment.

 ```
 grunt build